| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 than the

-value of max_gap
+value of max_gap.

 The function returns summary statistics for the XG3 series that are available